 Tip If you are entertaining, you can prepare the shrinps ahead.
 After being coated, loosely cover and refrigerate until ready to fry and serve.

 Simple goodness, huge appetites and pleasure in massive proportions; the makings of a memorable eating experiences.
 The goodness of fresh produce is unmatched, there is nothing we can do better than what nature has to offer.
 Fresh local produce is always the best tasting food, and tiger shrimps are such marvelous fresh local produce.
 Try to cook these more often, you are going to love them.

 Fresh Local Italian Cheeses!!!
 Yup, you heard right!
 It is Italian, it is Fresh and it is Local!!
-Find out about delicious local Italian cheeses, my trip to their production unit with Sally from My Custard Pie accompanied by who other than the amazing Georgio Locatelli!!
+Find out about delicious local Italian cheeses, my trip to their production unit accompanied by who other than the amazing Georgio Locatelli!!
 Drop by again soon for some Italian excitement and some succulent Italian Recipes ;)